Debitsuccess/debitsuccess-api/docs/Introduction/3-REST-API-Change-History.md

 ******

 ## Upcoming APIs and Features
-Debitsuccess is always improving how we deliver our service.As part of delivering updated features, we may make some changes that impact how some of our existing APIs return data.
+Debitsuccess is always improving how we deliver our service.
+As part of delivering updated features, we may make some changes that impact how some of our existing APIs return data.

 <!-- theme: success -->